longhorn/website/content/docs/1.3.0/monitoring/prometheus-and-grafana-setup.md

 weight: 1
 ---

-## Overview
+This document is a quick guide to setting up the monitor for Longhorn.

 Longhorn natively exposes metrics in [Prometheus text format](https://prometheus.io/docs/instrumenting/exposition_formats/#text-based-format) on a REST endpoint `http://LONGHORN_MANAGER_IP:PORT/metrics`.
-See [Longhorn's metrics](../metrics) for the descriptions of all available metrics.

 You can use any collecting tools such as [Prometheus](https://prometheus.io/), [Graphite](https://graphiteapp.org/), [Telegraf](https://www.influxdata.com/time-series-platform/telegraf/) to scrape these metrics then visualize the collected data by tools such as [Grafana](https://grafana.com/).

+See [Longhorn Metrics for Monitoring](../metrics) for available metrics.

+## High-level Overview

-This document presents an example setup to monitor Longhorn.
-The monitoring system uses Prometheus for collecting data and alerting, Grafana for visualizing/dashboarding the collected data.
-From a high-level overview, the monitoring system contains:
+The monitoring system uses `Prometheus` for collecting data and alerting, and `Grafana` for visualizing/dashboarding the collected data.

-* Prometheus server which scrapes and stores time series data from Longhorn metrics endpoints.
-The Prometheus is also responsible for generating alerts base on configured rules and collected data.
+* Prometheus server which scrapes and stores time-series data from Longhorn metrics endpoints.
+The Prometheus is also responsible for generating alerts based on configured rules and collected data.
 Prometheus servers then send alerts to an Alertmanager.
 * AlertManager then manages those alerts, including silencing, inhibition, aggregation, and sending out notifications via methods such as email, on-call notification systems, and chat platforms.
 * Grafana which queries Prometheus server for data and draws a dashboard for visualization.